English Dance Musicians Course at Early Music Week

-This course, held concurrently with Early Music Week, is an exciting opportunity to be in a musician-focused environment, where others will be working on technique, period style and improvisation.
-As part of Early Music Week, English Dance Musicians Course participants will have a chance to join one of the three graded, daily English country dance classes, to be reminded of the music from the "user's end".
-Early Music Week offers a number of options for the rest of the afternoon (including practice time), as well as dancing and concerts in the evenings.
+The class will meet with Jacqueline for 90 minutes in the morning and in smaller ensembles for the afternoon class.
+As part of Early Music Week, English Dance Musicians Course participants will have a chance to join one of the two graded, daily English country dance classes, to be reminded of the music from the "user's end".
+Early Music Week offers a number of interesting options for the rest of the afternoon (including classes and practice time), as well as dancing and concerts in the evenings.
 Musicians will have a few opportunities to play for dancing, including playing for “Campers’ Night” (usually in the middle of the week).

 |7:45-8:15||Hot Breakfast served cafeteria style|

 |8:15-8:45||Cold Breakfast Coffee/Tea available|

 |9:00-10:25||English Dance Musicians Course|

 |10:45-11:45||English Country dance classes:

 advanced, intermediate and beginners

 |1:45-3:00||1st PM Class:

 includes: Collegium, Medieval, Historical Dance, Accademia and Adventures on a new instrument: Bagpipe, Harp, Viol, and Recorder